 Scales cover the elongated cylindrical body of a snake to help them hold onto moisture and protect their skin as they slither across the ground.
 Snakes slither instead of walk because they lack legs.
 A snake’s color pattern, size, and hunting behaviors are determined by their specie.
 Though snakes are not usually a welcome sight in our yards, they are important predators, helping reduce the number of rodents and other pests.

 In most cases, the only snakes that pose a threat to people and our pets are those that possess venom.
 Unfortunately, their venom is strong enough to trigger severe and sometimes life-threatening reactions.
 However, most of the snakes we come across are harmless to people.
 If a bite was to occur; there might be some pain and swelling at the bite site but no other serious side-effects.

-It is important to note that venomous snake species live throughout the Dallas area of Texas.
-If snakes are a problem on your property, it is best to reach out to Brinker Animal Removal so the species can be accurately identified and safely removed!
+It is important to note that venomous snake species live throughout Texas.
+If snakes are a problem on your Dallas area property, it is best to reach out to Brinker Animal Removal so the species can be accurately identified and safely removed!

 Why do I have a snake problem?

 The warm weather found throughout Texas provides snakes with the warm temperatures they need to survive and thrive.
 They have the potential to become a problem on any property that offers them places to hide and plenty of prey for them to hunt.
 Typically, properties near wooded areas, meadows, fields, streams, ponds, shrubbery, and large garden areas are most susceptible to snake infestations.